ghgemmer/yotagrabber/output/Readme.txt

 All files are read only view on my google drive.
 Thus if you wish to do filtering, etc you need download the file and open it.

-Folder updates typically show up each day around 5am CDT, although once a week it might not show up until 1pm.
+Folder updates typically show up each day around 5am CDT.
 Each model's current inventory is placed in a <model>.csv file.
 A raw  (filename <model>_Lastraw.parquet) python pandas parquet file is also created which is the raw inventory obtained from the Toyota website for the model before various filtering/modification is applied for the csv file, such as removal of many fields we don't use or